Skip to content

 minimalism art

-Understanding Minimalist Art and Its Relevance Today The Origins of Minimalism in Visual Art Minimalist art began in the 1960s as a reaction to abstract expressionism.
-It focused on simplicity and ...
+Understanding Minimalist Art and Its Relevance Today The Origins of Minimalism in Visual Art Minimalism in art began in the 1960s.
+It was a reaction to complex abstract art.
+Artists wanted to make ...

 Read more